 Sometime later that month, I was casually researching the history and culture of kites, which was very fascinating.
 One shocking fact that I discovered was that according to a German researcher, Wolfgang Bieck, the first-ever kite that was flown by humans was from Indonesia!
 It was a kite called Kaghati Kolope, specifically from Muna Island, Southeast Sulawesi, Indonesia (read more about it here).
 I quickly learned that ‘kaghati’ itself means ‘kite’ in the Muna language, and I couldn’t help but fall in love with the word and thought how fitting and beautiful it is for our film’s title, and voilà!

 So we eventually gained more insights on Kaghati Kolope by watching documentaries.
 There was also this online illustrated-children-book about it that I translated to English for our international friends.
-This research stage was very crucial as the last thing we wanted to do is to include elements that are inaccurate, or worse, offensive.
+This research stage was very crucial as the last thing we wanted to do is to include elements that are inaccurate, or worse, offensive to anyone.
 Everyone was very excited to learn about this leaf-made kite that turns out to be the ancestor of all kites!

 Revising Our Story

 The first half of July was pretty hectic.
 It slowly became clearer to us that in order to have a realistic goal, we would need to cut the beginning part of the short entirely and stick to just the last part (the garage scene).
 This would save us a ton of time from modeling and texturing the whole interior of the house, as well as cut down on animation and render time!
 In short, we can pour all our energy and love into a smaller chunk of the story.